masato25/amwayBDM/README.md

 rails s
 $!!
 Series is up !!$
 ```
-optional: {{if you have scert seeding data , please put it into db folder, then run `rake db:seed`. that will help to check sample demo data}}
+optional: {{if you have scert seeding data , please put it into db folder, then run `rake db:seed`. that will help to create sample demo data}}